Brand Analytics · Strategic Planning

 The Premium Gap Implication

-Mental availability contributes just 3% to price premium capacity in the financial services data above.
-A brand investing in broad awareness advertising to close a premium gap is solving the wrong problem.
+Mental availability typically carries the lowest path coefficient to price premium capacity - a brand investing in broad awareness advertising to close a premium gap is solving the wrong problem.
 Premium is built almost entirely through emotional relevance and distinctiveness.
 The path model makes this explicit before the media budget is committed - not after the campaign produces no pricing headroom.

 The Annual Brief Problem